Emma Nicholson: Career

+As an MP Nicholson voted for Section 28 which banned schools and local authorities from promoting homosexuality and denounced lesbian families as "neither normal nor natural".
+She also voted against an equal age of consent for heterosexuals and homosexuals and her opposition to gay rights led a group called the Lesbian Avengers to organise a "tea party-cum-protest" on her lawn.

-She was succeeded by John Burnett, Baron Burnett in 1997, when Tony Blair won his landslide.
+She was succeeded by John Burnett, later Baron Burnett, in 1997, when Tony Blair won his landslide.
 That year, Nicholson was made a life peer as Baroness Nicholson of Winterbourne, of Winterbourne, in the Royal County of Berkshire.